chris50080/chris50080/README.md

 - 👋 Hi, I’m Chris Garay
-- 👀 I’m interested in making games
+- 👀 I’m interested in making games and useful apps
-- 🌱 I’m currently learning C and GO
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on nothing as of yet
 - 📫 How to reach me @ chris50080@gmail.com